Redresses of the Akritirian Patrol Ship

 Ledosian patrol ship

-The Ledosian patrol ship is an odd variant because the CGI of the Akritirian vessel was combined with a custom hull in a way that only the forked forward end is sticking out.
+The Ledosian patrol ship in VOY: "Natural Law" is an odd variant because the CGI of the Akritirian vessel was combined with a custom hull in a way that only the forked forward end is sticking out.
 The Akritirian hull part is gray, and the pods which were previously always blue are now illuminated red.
 It also looks like additional antennae were mounted to the fore end.

 Ship at Ledosian space port